mpanko/denisasvach/content/projects/treatment-of-remembering.md

 id: treatment-of-remembering
 title: Treatment of Remembering
 order: 17
-image: /images/treatment-of-remembering_thumbnail-image.jpg
+image: /images/treatment-of-remembering_thumbnail-image2.jpg
 description: Three dancers with the audience undergo the Treatment of Remembering, exploring connection to nature in a space marked by its absence.
 content:
   - type: text
     content: >-
-      Together with the audience, three dancers go through Treatment of Remembering, in the language of contemporary dance and physical theatre.
-      The theme of the performance is based on the relationship to nature and the difficult development of the state of the environment.
-The performance is set in an indeterminate context, whose space evokes a feeling of the absence of real contact with nature.
+      Imagine you are breathing.

+      Nature is dead and there is no going back.
+Do you remember how it felt when we could breathe together?
+When we could bury our feet in the grass?
+When raindrops fell on us?
+Three performers lead the audience in a ritual of remembrance at a time when the natural world, exhausted by humanity, no longer exists.

+      Set in an artificial imitation of the universe, they reflect on the ever increasing replacement of nature with the built environment.
+Treatment of Remembering encourages us to look inside and awaken long forgotten memories; it draws attention to the uniqueness of physical and emotional experiences connected with nature.
+Minimalist choreography and scenography create a sense of timelessness, complemented by a complex and sensitive musical composition and intense lighting states, which offer a dense statement on origin and extinction.
+A delicate and expressive apocalyptic vision, the work is both a meditative social critique and a guide to shaping a new world.

+      (text published on Aerowaves.org)

-      The premiere took place on October 5, 2020, at PONEC – Theatre for Dance, Prague, Czech Republic
+      The premiere took place on October 5, 2020, at Ponec - Theatre for Dance, Prague, Czech Republic
   - type: text
     content: >-
       concept: Johana Pockova